EECS150/fpga_labs_sp22/lab4/spec/spec.md

 ### Implementation
 Support 2 modes of frequency adjustment:
-  - *Linear*: increase the frequency of the square wave linearly using the `STEP` parameter to determine how much to adjust the square wave period for every button press
+  - *Linear Period Adjustment*: increase the frequency of the square wave linearly using the `STEP` parameter to determine how much to adjust the square wave period for every button press
-  - *Exponential*: double or halve the frequency of the square wave for every button press (*hint*: use bitshifts)
+  - *Exponential Period Adjustment*: double or halve the period of the square wave for every button press (*hint*: use bitshifts)

 Use the button inputs as follows:
-  - `button[0]` to increase the square wave frequency
+  - `button[0]` to increase the square wave frequency (decrease period)
-  - `button[1]` to decrease the square wave frequency
+  - `button[1]` to decrease the square wave frequency (increas period)
-  - `button[2]` to switch between the 2 modes of frequency adjustment
+  - `button[2]` to switch between the 2 modes of frequency adjustment (linear period step/exponential)

 Use `leds[0]` to display the frequency adjustment mode.
 The other `leds` can be set as you wish.